that all bodies are inherently valuable and worthy no matter their size, shape, colour or ability.

 So yes - I gained all the weight back.
 I’m now living life back in my average-sized body.
 And while it’s true that I don’t receive as many compliments as when I was thin, what people do tell me is they notice my happiness.
 But even their appreciation isn’t as important anymore, because that desire for appreciation from others is slowly being replaced by something else - appreciation from myself.

-As a Life Coach, I now focus on working with others on accepting and trusting their bodies.
+As a certified body trust® provider and integrative Life Coach, I now specialize in working with others on accepting and trusting their bodies.

 I work one-on-one with...